sha3er97/Build-Cpp-libs-linux/ZMQ.md

 ./configure: line 320: exit: then: numeric argument required

 #### `Cause:`
-address of the libsodium dynamic library cannot be viewed during the call
+address of the libsodium dynamic library cannot be viewed during the call.

 #### `Solution:`
-change in configurations file
+change in configurations file.
 ```bash
 echo "/usr/local/lib">>/etc/ld.so.conf
 ```